wl01618692/Multimap/README.md

-# Completely Fair Scheduler
+# Multimap

-This repo implements std::multimap using LLRB tree.
+This repo implements std::map and std::multimap using LLRB tree.
 The testing for LLRB is done through Googletest with unit testing inside the Test directory.